xalaida/laravel-nuxt-docker/README.md

-# Dockerized template for your next Laravel and Nuxt project.
+# Dockerized template for your next Laravel and Nuxt project

 Well tested on Ubuntu 18.04, 19.10 and 20.04.